Revenue & Conversion

 * the event that defines success

-After applying filters, the chart updates to show trend and performance.
+After you apply the filters, the chart updates to show the relevant trend and performance data.

 ### Read campaign-level results